jennifer-kinsey/went-to-bali-mwahaha/README.md

 One of the objectives to this project was to jump into a preexisting code base, fix bugs, refactor, and AJAX calls.
 The following additions were made to the site:
 * Ensure that users can't order a negative number of items.
+* Add further AJAX functionality where it might be useful. (eg, update product qty in nav bar on delete of products, update total price in cart on delete of product)

 ## Setup:

-* Clone this repo: `git clone https://github.com/jennifer-kinsey/son-of-cod.git`
+* Clone this repo: `git clone https://github.com/jennifer-kinsey/went-to-bali-mwahaha.git`

-* run Bundle": `bundle install`
+* run Bundle: `bundle install`

 * make sure `postgres` is running in a terminal locally

-* creating, initializing, and seeding the database with the next command: `rake db:setup`
+* creating, initializing, and seeding the database with the next command: `rails db:setup`

 * serve locally: `rails s`